EzyWebwerkstaden/Docs/docs/guidlines/html-css.md

 Key advantages:
 - Avoid LESS nesting issues, where you have to recreate the same nesting in order to overwrite the styles.
 - Creates a more "modular" CSS structure, where you think of a components root node as the identifier
-- Makes it really clear and easy to figure out where the current CSS is used
+- Makes it really clear and easy to figure out
+ - where the current CSS is used
+ - what does each BEM block contain
+ - the hierarchy of elements,
 - Minimizes conflicing class names, since all class names contain the root identifier.
 - Minimizes dependencies to specific DOM elements.
-Like instead of doing `.flight-info strong` (which forces the HTML structure to look a certain way), you should do `.flight-info__price`
+Like instead of doing `.flight-info strong` (which forces the HTML structure to look a certain way), you should do `.flight-info__price`.
+This approach is somehow conflicting with typical usage of favourite grid systems (like bootstrap) where we do most styling & positioning by applying bootstrap classes directly on the HTML level.
+The way to still use bootstrap while coding the BEM-way is to reference `.strong` inside your `.flight-info__price` element.
+This requires however to have bootstrap sources available in .less files.
+As always, there are exceptions to the rules, like some cross-cutting concerns that will just work only when separate class is added in the html level.
+The example could be a `.caps` class (to capitalize font at specific place).
+As with everything, try to find a right balance - this is the toughest part though.
+- Due to strictly controlled scoping of elements and avoiding writing globally-available-css, we have less fear of refactoring the css.
+This implies less duplication of code, as when we don't fear refactoring, the less likely we're going to introduce duplication.
+- flat css structure and using classess-only for styling makes your css faster to apply by browsers.

+DO:
+- Try use one component-per-file approach
+- use `&--` in .less files to not clutter them with repeated prefixes.
+- make each BEM block unique and self-sufficient.

+DO NOT:
+- override modifiers on an unrelated block inside another block
+- make unnecessary parent elements when child can exist happily by itself.
+- create more than two levels of elements.
+There is only one 'element' level in BEM.
+Do `person__eye` instead of `person__head__eye`
+- make your compoments depenent on id, nor tag.
+Use classes **only** for styling inside your bloks.

 **Example 1**
 HTML (with some KnockoutJS):